respondcreate/django-versatileimagefield/README.md

 * `Pillow` >= 2.4.0

-`django-versatileimagefield` depends on the excellent [`Pillow`](http://pillow.readthedocs.org) library.
-If you already have PIL installed, it is recommended you uninstall PIL prior to installing `django-versatileimagefield`:
+`django-versatileimagefield` depends on the excellent [`Pillow`](http://pillow.readthedocs.org) fork of `PIL`.
+If you already have PIL installed, it is recommended you uninstall it prior to installing `django-versatileimagefield`:

 ```bash
 $ pip uninstall PIL